 Undertaking extensive academic research and working with experienced wellbeing practitioners, we have created a series of engaging journeys focused on empowerment, equity and self worth.
 Relearning, rediscovery and re-establishing norms and baselines is at the heart of improving wellbeing across society and we are on a mission to build a strong network of advocates who know what it takes to move the needle and address gender data bias, racial data bias and the need for health parity.

-Darren wanted to make a difference in an area he felt wasn’t being fully addressed throughout society and women’s health stood out by a mile.
-Darren is proud to lead the EKHO team and work with talented experts, partners and creators in order to support and improve access to holistic wellbeing resources for all people.
+darren is dedicated to making difference, impacting health and happiness positively. with a background in corporate growth and professional sport and athletics, darren is proud to lead the ekho team and to work with talented experts, partners and creators in order to support and improve access to wellbeing resources for all people.

-Passionate about women’s health equity and intersectional wellbeing, Emilie advocates for education and transparency across mental, physical and sexual health.
-She brings her personal and professional knowledge and experiences of the health and wealth gap to drive our mission forward.
+passionate about women’s health equity and intersectional wellbeing, emilie is an advocate for education and transparency across mental, physical and sexual health. her knowledge of the health and wealth gap, background as a marketer and journalist, phd studies in sexuality and public health and her experiences as an lgbtq+ woman, drive our mission and purpose forward.